 Lastly, the thesis demonstrates how the local nature of PV deployment can create inefficiencies, at least in a small and early market such as the Swedish one.
 Paper 1 reveals that the installation of PV systems in Sweden has been dominated by small, local firms that have often not been exclusively devoted to PV technology, thus lacking the benefit of specialisation.
 This can be seen as a consequence of the fact that PV systems need to be installed on-site by the firm's staff, in combination with a small market size.
 Several of the installers interviewed for paper 1 expressed the ambition to become more specialised, claiming that the small market size within their catchment area would not support specialisation.
-With limited demand for PV systems within a reasonable travelling distance, a full-time job cannot be sustained by the local level, and to a lack of competition as the number of installers offering their services in any given place will be limited.
+With limited demand for PV systems within a reasonable travelling distance, a full-time job cannot be sustained by the demand for PV installations only.
+This leads to poor economies of scale on the local level, and to a lack of competition as the number of installers offering their services in any given place will be limited.